-At the beginning of 2013, Congress passed a number of tax hikes to try and solve the fiscal cliff crisis.
+At the beginning of last year, Congress passed a number of tax hikes to try and solve the current financial situation.

 Mortgage Interest Deduction

 It is believed that the mortgage interest deduction is going to be one to go because it is one of the most popular tax breaks that people receive.
 It is also one that comes up in conversation quite often when figuring out ways to raise revenue.
 Due to the condition of the housing market, it is not likely that the mortgage interest deduction would disappear entirely, but it could be scaled back in a number of ways.
 One option would be to cap the amount of mortgage debt that a person can claim for the deduction.
 For instance, it could be scaled back from $1 million to $500,000.
 Congress may also only allow the deductions on primary residences and not secondary residences.

 Another way this could be affected is by placing limitations on how much income a person has.
 This could happen because the tax savings are significant.
 Currently, the first-year deduction on a $400,000 mortgage is nearly $15,000 at a standard interest rate.
 This is an area where the low- to middle-income workers would benefit more than the higher earners.

 State and local tax could also take a hit for those who itemize their deductions and tend to deduct the state and local taxes they paid during the tax year.
 In 2010, taxpayers deducted a total of $260 billion in state and local tax payments.
 This tax could also see the axe because there are already 4 million Americans who cannot take it because they are subject to the alternative-minimum tax.
 This one would be much easier for Congress to do away with since it is a deduction that many taxpayers cannot take advantage of.